phil-taylor-sj/FlowStim/README.md

 </p>
 *Image source: [Quanta](https://www.quantamagazine.org/what-makes-the-hardest-equations-in-physics-so-difficult-20180116/)*

-## Finite-Volume Method
+# Finite-Volume Method

 The Finite-Volume Method approaches this problem by first breaking down the singluar flow domain into many thousands/millions of control volumes (Cells).
 Together these volumes (Cells) form the mesh of the domain.
-This is in contrast to the meshless SPH approach (see above) which aims to model fluid as a collection of particles in a continous domain.
+This is in contrast to the meshless [SPH](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) approach which aims to model fluid as a collection of particles in a continous domain.
+This is also in contrast to the mesh-based [Finite-Difference](https://www.cfd-online.com/Wiki/Finite_difference) method, where the domain is represented by a series of discrete points

 ### Installation